Home Blog

 Content

-Depression is a serious mental illness that affects every part of a person’s life.
+Depression is a mental illness that affects every part of a person’s life.
 There is no single 100% definitive test for depression, so it is especially important to turn to a professional if you suspect having any form of this disorder.
 Mental health providers will use different techniques to evaluate your mental state and will support you throughout your recovery.

 Diagnosis Criteria for Depressive Disorders